SAP-archive/yaas-storefront/Readme.md

     $ npm run-script singleProd -- --pid=abc --cid=123 --ruri=http://example.com --https

 Store can be used in different regions.
-Parameter that should be provided is `--region` which will run store in choosen region.
+Parameter that should be provided is `--region` which will run store in chosen region.
 Currently there is a default region (US) and optional region eu (EU).
 Below this you can find an example:

     $ npm run-script singleProd -- --pid=abc --cid=123 --ruri=http://example.com --region=eu